-Join Andy Needham for an in-depth discussion in this video Tracking the motion in a shot, part of Up and Running with the Foundry CameraTracker for After Effects.
+Join Andy Needham for an in-depth discussion in this video Tracking the motion in a shot, part of Learning Foundry CameraTracker for After Effects 2014.

 So, let's take a look at basic tracking.
 I've gone ahead and RAM previewed the shot.
 It's always worth evaluating the footage before tracking so you can observe the camera's motion.
 We can see that the camera's just rotating in this shot.
 So, let's note that for later on.
 We'll add the Camera Tracker effect, make sure the layer's selected.
 Choose Effects > Foundry > CameraTracker.
 Just running through a few of these parameters.
 The analysis range, we're going to use the source clip range in our case, but if you had a long clip and you wanted to test out your tracking on just a short range, then maybe just use specified range.